emqx/emqx-docs/en_US/rule/backend_dolphindb.md

 # Ingest Data into DolphinDB

-[DolphinDB](https://www.dolphindb.cn) is a high-performance distributed time series database developed by Zhejiang  DolphinDB Co., Ltd, which integrates powerful programming language and high-capacity and high-speed flow data analysis system, providing a one-stop solution for rapid storage, retrieval, analysis and calculation of massive structured data.
-It is suitable for the area of quantitative finance and industrial Internet of things.
+[DolphinDB](https://www.dolphindb.cn) is a high-performance distributed time series database developed by Zhejiang  DolphinDB Co., Ltd, which integrates a powerful programming language into the high-capacity and high-speed flow data analysis system, providing a one-stop solution for rapid storage, retrieval, analysis, and calculation of massive structured data.
+It is suitable for the area of quantitative finance and the Industrial Internet of things.

 EMQX uses Erlang to implement DolphinDB's client API, which transmits data to DolphinDB for storage through TCP.